-Hedgehogs can run up to 12 miles a night, making a wheel a critical item for their cage.
+Like hamsters, hedgehogs run a lot.
+Hedgehogs can run up to 12 miles a night, making an exercise wheel a critical item for their cage.
 When choosing a wheel for your hedgehog, stick to the plastic ones with the flat bottoms, not the wire ones.
 The reason for this is that hedgehogs actually have very small feet that can become stuck between the wires while running, resulting in serious injury.

 Due to their size, the wheel you choose should also be 12 inches in diameter or larger.
 Even if this seems pretty large for your baby hedgehog, they will quickly grow into it.